numanrki/auto-date-year-month/README.txt

 * Custom period function added (combined) A duration of years, months, or days can be referred to using this short code.

 = 1.0.6 =
-Bugs Fixed and Shortcodes Chnaged: January 27, 2023
+Bugs Fixed and Shortcodes Changed: January 27, 2023

 * Bugs Fixed
 * All Shortcode changed long to short for handle characters issues